 Tuesday, December 18, 2012

-MS Dhoni, since he scored that hundred against Pakistan in the first ODI in 2005, he has been an enigma.
-In the course of time he inherited a team which was built by Sourav Ganguly and made 90 crore Indians dream fulfill by lifting the World Cup in Mumbai last year.
-After the World Cup, Dhoni faced a crude reality with a succession of heavy defeats in the away Test series’ and in the home series against England, he’s at risk of losing the rubber.
+MS Dhoni is a prime example of this dynamic.
+Since his debut hundred against Pakistan in the first ODI of 2005, he has captivated the imagination of cricket lovers worldwide.
+He inherited a team that was carefully crafted by Sourav Ganguly and went on to fulfil the dreams of 90 crore Indians by lifting the World Cup in Mumbai last year.
+Yet, post-celebration, Dhoni faced a harsh reality—a string of significant defeats in overseas Test series, compounded by struggles in the home series against England, has left him at risk of losing the rubber.

 Thank You